benmvp/react-workshop/03-lists/README.md

 ## Tasks

-The way that you dynamically render multiple elements in React is by putting those elements in an array and rendering the array.
+The way that you dynamically render multiple elements in React is by putting those elements in an array and rendering the array of components.
 This differs from traditional template languages where there is some looping construct (such as [`ng-repeat`](https://docs.angularjs.org/api/ng/directive/ngRepeat)) and you specify the loop item to display.

 In [`EmailList.js`](src/components/EmailList.js), pull out the raw data that makes up the three `EmailListItem` components into an `EMAILS` `const` array.
 Use [`Array.prototype.map`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map) to convert the array of data into an array of components: